lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 ## RX and TX FIFOs

-The RX and TX FIFOs store the transmitted and received data, while also serving as the clock domain crossing for SPI data.
+The RX and TX FIFOs store the transmitted and received data, which are stored in synchronous FIFOs.
-So in each direction there is at least one asynchronous FIFO, which serves as the CDC.
 The RX FIFO is 32 bits wide, matching the width of the TLUL register bus.
 The TX FIFO on the other hand is 36 bits wide, with 32 bits of SPI data (again to match the TLUL bus width) plus 4 byte enable-bits, which are passed into the core to allow the processing of unaligned writes.

 The depth of these FIFOs is controlled by two independent parameters for the RX and TX queues.
-Since the depth of asynchronous FIFOs is usually limited to powers of two, the RX or TX queue may consist of *two* FIFO components: an mandatory asynchronous FIFO and a possible synchronous component, connected in series.
-The depth of each asynchronous FIFO is rounded down to the nearest power of two.
-Any additional capacity is provided by the second synchronous FIFO if needed.
-For example, if the `TxDepth` parameter is set to 72 words, then the TX queue will consist of a 64-word asynchronous FIFO, which then feeds a second, synchronous FIFO to hold the 8 words needed to realize a total depth of 72 words.

 ## Byte Select